-The nuclear envelope consists of and outer membrane, an inner membrane, and a perinuclear space between them.
-At some points, the inner and the outer membranes are fused in a way that form open channels that make possible a direct communication between cytoplasm and nucleoplasm.
-Nuclear pore complexes are located in these channels of the nuclear envelope.
-They are very large protein aggregates, so big that can be observed with the electron microscope (see Figure 1).
-They are the communication gates between nucleoplasm and cytoplasm since all the molecular trafficking between these two compartments occurs through the nuclear pore complexes.
+The nuclear envelope consists of an outer membrane, an inner membrane, a perinuclear space between them, and a nuclear lamina.
+At some points, the inner and the outer membranes are continuous in a way that form open passages that make possible a direct communication between cytoplasm and nucleoplasm.
+Nuclear pore complexes are macromolecular structures located in these passages of the nuclear envelope.
+They are very large protein aggregates, so big that they can be observed with the electron microscope (Figure 1).
+They are the communication gates between nucleoplasm and cytoplasm, since all the molecular trafficking between these two compartments occurs through the nuclear pore complexes.
 Controlling this traffic is vital for the cell.
-For example, the entering of transcription factors into the nucleus influences the expression of particular genes, and the exit of mRNA makes possible the synthesis of proteins.
-Thus, nuclear pores are a key element during cell physiology.
+For instance, they are key elements during the cell response to external stimuli and during cell differentiation.
+The entrance of transcription factors into the nucleus influences the expression of particular genes, and the exit of mRNA makes it possible the synthesis of proteins.

 Nuclear pore complexes are very abundant in cells showing an intense trafficking between nucleoplasm and cytoplasm, as in differentiating cells.
-It is estimated around 11 nuclear pore complexes by μm2 of nuclear envelope, which means around 3000 to 4000 nuclear pores in one cell.
-In the cell cycle, new nuclear pore complexes are synthesized and assembled during interphase, previously to mitosis.
+Around 11 nuclear pore complexes per μm2 of nuclear envelope are estimated, which means around 3000 to 4000 nuclear pores in a single cell.
+During the cell cycle, new nuclear pore complexes are synthesized and assembled in interphase, before mitosis.
 However, they are also synthesized after cell division.
-In open mitosis, where the nuclear envelope gets disorganized, the nuclear pore complexes are also disorganized and the its proteins are free in the cytoplasm.
-After mitosis, these nuclear pore proteins are grouped again in new nuclear pore complexes while the nuclear envelope is assembled at the same time.
+In open mitosis, where the nuclear envelope is disorganized, the nuclear pore complexes are also disassembled, and their proteins are freed in the cytoplasm.
+After mitosis, these nuclear pore proteins are assembled again in new nuclear pore complexes while the nuclear envelope is organized at the same time.

 Proteins of the nuclear pore complexes are known as nucleoporins.
 In yeasts, 30 different nucleoporins have been found, whereas in metazoa may be more than 40 different nucleoporins.
 There are several copies of each nucleoporin in the same nuclear pore complex.
 Thus, in mammals, a nuclear pore complex contains around 500 to 1000 nucleoporins.
 The total structure is 100 to 150 nm wide, 50 to 70 nm high, and contains an inner hydrophilic passage of around 40 nm.
 Nuclear pore complexes are among the largest protein structures of the cell, about 125000 kDa.
 It is remarkable that nucleoporins show a great stability, sometimes as long as the whole life of the cell, whereas the lifetime of a common protein may last a few days.

-Nuclear pore complex contains an hydrophilic passage of about 80 to 90 nm in diameter.
-When nuclear pore complex is at rest (no trafficking) the usable space is about 45 to 50 nm in diameter, and it can be increased when some molecule is being transported.
-Small molecules (less than 60 kDa) like salts, nucleotides, small molecules and short polypeptides can cross freely through the hydrophilic channel, but other larger molecules with physiological roles are not allowed to across freely.
-Even some molecules smaller than 20-30 kDa such as histones, tRNAs and small mRNAs may need the involvement of the nucleoporins to cross the nuclear envelope.
+The nuclear pore complex contains a hydrophilic passage ranging from 80 to 90 nm in diameter.
+When a nuclear pore complex is at rest (no trafficking) the usable space is about 45 to 50 nm in diameter, and it can be expanded when some molecule is being transported.
+Small molecules (less than 60 kDa) like salts, nucleotides, small molecules and short polypeptides can cross freely through the hydrophilic channel, but larger molecules with physiological roles are not allowed to go across freely.
+Even some molecules smaller than 20-30 kDa such as histones, tRNAs and small mRNAs may need the involvement of nucleoporins to cross the nuclear envelope.
 The selective transport, mediated by nucleoporins, is known as passive facilitated transport.
-Energy is not needed for it.
-The nuclear pore complex does not determine the direction of the transport, getting in or out the nucleus, but molecules travels according to a gradient of the Ran proteins (Figure 3).
+It does not need energy.
+The nuclear pore complex does not determine the direction of the transport, i.e., getting in or out the nucleus, but molecules travel according to a gradient of the Ran proteins (Figure 3).
 The energy is spent in generating this Ran gradient.

-Trafficking through a nuclear pore complex is high, with more than 1000 translocations per second.
+Trafficking through a nuclear pore complex is high, with more than 1000 crossings per second.
 This movement of molecules across the nuclear envelope is regulated by the gradient of Ran proteins.
 Ran are involved in both importing and exporting molecules between the nucleus and the cytoplasm.
-They generate the Ran-GTP/Ran-GDP needed for the transport, and it is the generation to these gradients that consumes ATP.
+They generate the Ran-GTP/Ran-GDP gradients for the transport, and the generation of these gradients consumes GTP.
 Ran molecules can be in three states: Ran-GTP, Ran-GDP and Ran.
 The state of a Ran molecule depends on several enzymes.
-In the nucleoplasm, Ran-GDP is more abundant, whereas Ran-GTP is concentrated in the cytoplasm (Figure 3).
+In the nucleoplasm, Ran-GTP is more abundant, whereas Ran-GDP is concentrated in the cytoplasm (Figure 3).

-Caryopherins are a family of proteins, divided in two subfamilies: importins and exportins, responsible for selecting the molecules that can cross the nuclear pore complex.
+Karyopherins are a family of proteins, divided in two subfamilies: importins and exportins, which are responsible for selecting the molecules that can cross the nuclear pore complex.
 Proteins that need to be imported into the nucleus have a particular amino acid sequence, known as entrance signal peptide, and those that need to be exported to the cytoplasm have an exit signal peptide.
 These short peptide sequences are not identical for all proteins, but similar.
 The entrance and exit signal peptides are recognized by importins and exportins, respectively.
 There are members of importins and exportins with different affinity for the import and exit sequences.
-Nucleoporins do not interact directly with the transported molecules, but with importins and exportins.
+Nucleoporins do not interact directly with the transported molecules, but with importins and exportins (Figure 4).

-Importin and exportin use the Ran-GTP/Ran-GDP gradients for transporting the cargoes in a specific direction.
-In this way, importins spontaneously joins to their cargoes in the cytosol, but once in the nucleoplasm cargoes are released by Ran-GTP, which is abundant inside the nucleus.
-On the other hand, exportins need Ran-GTP to join to their cargoes in the nucleosplasm, but once they (exportin-cargo-Ran-GTP) are translocated to the cytoplasm, Ran-GTP is converted in Ran-GDP that breaks the complex, and exportin, cargo and Ran-GDP are detached from each other and are free in the cytosol.
+Importins and exportins use the Ran-GTP/Ran-GDP gradients for transporting the cargoes in a specific direction.
+In this way, importins spontaneously biend their cargoes in the cytosol, but once in the nucleoplasm cargoes are released by Ran-GTP, which is abundant inside the nucleus.
+On the other hand, exportins need Ran-GTP to join to their cargoes in the nucleoplasm, but once they (exportin-cargo-Ran-GTP) are translocated to the cytoplasm, Ran-GTP is converted into Ran-GDP, which releases the three components of the complex, and then exportin, cargo and Ran-GDP are detached from each other and become free in the cytosol (Figure 4).

-Molecules to be specifically transported across the nuclear envelope need to have export or import sequences, but it is no enough.
-These sequences need to be accessible to exportins and importins.
-Conformational changes or chemical modifications of the molecules having these sequences may prevent karyopherins recognizing them, so they remain in the nucleoplasm or cytoplasm until the sequence is exposed.
-This mechanism adds a new layer of regulation to nucleus-cytoplasm trafficking.
+Molecules to be specifically transported across the nuclear envelope need to have export or import sequences, but it is not enough.
+These sequences have to be accessible to exportins and importins.
+Conformational changes or chemical modifications may hide the sequences, so the molecules remain in the nucleoplasm or cytoplasm until the sequence is properly exposed.
+This mechanism adds a new step of regulation to nucleus-cytoplasm trafficking.